 EIC represents the major environmental laboratories that carry out testing on soil, water and air samples to measure pollutant levels.
 These laboratories have world class facilities and test samples from projects all over the world.
 EIC works to ensure their contribution to environmental protection is recognised and they are able to compete on a level playing field with government laboratories.
 EIC also helps co-ordinate some of the standard setting for how testing is done.

-Get involved: Our Laboratories Working Group is chaired by Robin MacDonald, of i2 Analytical.
+Get involved: Our Laboratories Working Group is chaired by Dr Ken Scally, of SUEZ.
 To find out how to join EIC and take part in the Working Group, contact our membership team.

 Britain’s industrial heritage left a legacy of contaminated land sites and since the 1990s legislation and planning law has required their clean-up.
 As a result, the UK has a world-class land remediation industry which the EIC represents.
 Our membership covers the full supply chain – consultants, contractors and the laboratories that carry out soil testing.